nksan/Rpi-SetWiFi-viaBluetooth/README.md

 * Ensures that /etc/wpa_supplicant/wpa_supplicant.conf is properly configured
     * Adds `update_config=1` if needed
     * Ensures a country code has been set.
 The installer will prompt you for your 2-letter country code if needed.
 See `/usr/share/zoneinfo/iso3166.tab` for a complete list of country codes
+* ask for a password that can be used for encryption (defaults to RPi host name )
 * Updates the bluetooth systemd service to start bluetoothd with settings required for btwifiset
 * Creates and set up the btwifiset systemd service (so it starts at boot)
+* Edit the bluetooth configuration false to prevent some Android devices to try to pair - which is not required nor wanted with Bluettoth Low Energy (BLE).

 Note: btwifiset service should start immediately after installation, and on every RPi reboot.
 By default, it is setup to run for 15 minutes (settable timeout) and then shut down.
 On some systems, btwifiset service will not start until reboot.
 You can check if btwifiset has started after installation with the following command.
 Look for the line that says *"Active: active (running)"* - if it's not there - reboot.
 ```